 The paddocks have gated access from the driveway, garden and stable yard and are enclosed by post and rail fencing.
 The yard has gates leading into the stables which are of brick construction with featherboard elevations under a pitched roof and include a tack room.
 The stable yard has additional gates which lead directly onto the adjoining paddocks.

 A gated access on the left of the main driveway is a formal right of way for use by the farmer to access the fields to the rear, periodically.

 Tithe Farm is situated in the small hamlet of Wood End, an area surrounding Kempston and providing access to the village of Bromham, which features a range of shops for everyday requirements.
-The property is within walking distance of Button Ramsey Nature Reserve.
+The property is within walking distance of Button Ramsey Nature Reserve and close to Box End Water Park.
 The county town of Bedford or Milton Keynes offer a more comprehensive range of shopping and leisure facilities.
 The market town of Olney offers a range of more traditional shops, together with an open air market.
 Communications in the area include an East Midlands and Thameslink train service to London St. Pancras International and then onto the city from Bedford railway station which is approximately 4 miles from the house.
 The A421 is 2 miles away and provides access to junction 13 of the M1 motorway as well as the A1 to the north.
-A wide choice of both private and state schooling is available including the Harpur Trust Schools in Bedford along with Uppingham, Oundle, Oakham, Rugby, Stowe and Wellingborough all within an hours drive.
+A wide choice of both private and state schooling is available including the Harpur Trust Schools in Bedford along with Uppingham, Oundle, Oakham, Rugby, Stowe and Wellingborough all within an hour’s drive.